nikitagorelovreki/reki/packages/api-server/README.md

-# @cuis/api-server
+# @reki/api-server

-Main API server application for the CUIS system.
+Main API server application for the Reki system.

 ## Overview

-This is the runnable API server that brings together all the CUIS packages to provide a complete REST API service.
+This is the runnable API server that brings together all the Reki packages to provide a complete REST API service.
 Built with NestJS and configured for production deployment.

 ## Features

-- **Complete REST API**: All CUIS functionality via HTTP endpoints
+- **Complete REST API**: All Reki functionality via HTTP endpoints
 - **Swagger Documentation**: Auto-generated API docs at `/api/docs`
 - **Database Integration**: PostgreSQL with migrations
 - **Production Ready**: Optimized for deployment